TitikshaLohe/Clothing-Brand-Analysis/README.md

 * Boost the number of offers or coupons available on multiple e-commerce platforms.
 * Closely monitoring inventory levels of Sets and Kurtas to meet customer demand.

+Please share your valuable feedback and improvements [LinkedIn](www.linkedin.com/in/titiksha-lohe)